Dynamically tuneable helicity in twisted electromagnetic resonators: Magneto-Electric Coupling and Mode Mixing

-Under twist, the near-degenerate TE and TM partners hybridise into two distinct eigenmodes, $\psi^+_{m,n,p}$ and $\psi^-_{m,n,p}$, corresponding to in-phase (TM+TE) and out-of-phase (TM-TE) superpositions of the original modes, which can be represented by:
+This coupling lifts the degeneracy of the TE-TM pair, producing two hybridised eigenmodes, $\psi^+_{m,n,p}$ and $\psi^-_{m,n,p}$, which correspond to in-phase (TM$+$TE) and out-of-phase (TM$-$TE) superpositions of the original modes.
+These eigenstates may be written as

-where the mode numbers $m$ and $n$ denote the number of transverse variations of the TM mode, and $p$ characterizes its longitudinal structure.
+where the mode numbers $m$ and $n$ denote the number of transverse variations of the TM mode, and $p$ characterises its longitudinal structure.
 The primed indices $m^\prime$, $n^\prime$, $p^\prime$ describe the corresponding indices of the coupled TE mode.
-The coefficients $\delta$ and $\beta$ serve as weighting factors whose magnitudes evolve with increasing twist angle $\phi$, signifying progressive mixing between the TM and TE modes (see Supp.
-Mat.~\ref{section:weightings}).
-Figures~\ref{fig:Modes}(a) and (b) illustrate the resulting left- and right-handed helical eigenmodes, respectively, arising from the coupling of the $\text{TM}_{2,1,0}$ and $\text{TE}_{2,0,1}$ modes.
+The coefficients $\delta$ and $\beta$ serve as weighting factors whose magnitudes evolve with increasing $\phi$, signifying progressive mixing between the TM and TE modes (see Appendix~\ref{section:weightings}).

+To demonstrate this mixing mechanism, we performed finite-element method (FEM) simulations of a resonator with a WR-137 rectangular cross-section of dimensions $35.48$ mm × $16.1$ mm and total length $l=312.3$ mm.
+These dimensions were chosen to match those of a commercially purchased corrugated twisted waveguide.
+The simulated transverse electric ($\vec{E}_\perp$) and magnetic ($\vec{H}_\perp$) field distributions, for the resonator with no net twist are shown in Fig.~\ref{fig:Modes}(a) and (b), corresponding to the $\mathrm{TM}_{2,1,0}$ and $\mathrm{TE}_{2,0,1}$ eigenmodes, respectively.
+When the resonator is twisted to $\phi=2\pi$, these modes couple.
+The out-of-phase mode mixing is shown in Fig.~\ref{fig:Modes}(c) generating the $\psi_{2,1,0}^+$ hybridised mode, and the in-phase mode mixing is shown in Fig.~\ref{fig:Modes}(d) generating the $\psi_{2,1,0}^-$ hybridised mode.
+The $\vec{H}_\perp$ fields now have an inherent handedness with respect to the $\vec{E}_\perp$ fields and hence we can classify the $\psi_{2,1,0}^+$ modes as LH and the $\psi_{2,1,0}^-$ modes as RH.